kowongh/CodePathIntroToiOS/README.md

 # CodePathIntroToiOS

 This is my intro to iOS pre work test for CodePath.
-In addition to the steps I also implemented a frame and alpha animation as well as implemented some basic Autolayout constraints on the views.
+In addition to basic requirements, I also implemented:

+* UIView animations.
+* Implemented AutoLayout.
+* Used locale currency and currency thousands separator.
+* Implemented a dark mode.
+* Saved the bill amount for up to 10 minutes using NSDate.
+* The keyboard is open automatically and ready to be edited.

-The main view controller has a nested view with the total and tip labels inside which are together being animated via the x position.
-When you tap on the textfield it will trigger the animation and you can calculate your tip.
-You can also tap the bar button item "Settings" to change the default tip amount.
+Both view controllers have nested views with the UI elements insdie, so I could easily animate their x origin properties and alpha.
+You can tap the bar button item "Settings" to change the default tip amount and color mode theme.

 ![alt tag](walkthrough2.gif)